NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] FractionOperable reflects whether the windows are operable (can be opened), not how they are used by the occupants.
          If a ``Window`` represents a single window, the value should be 0 or 1.
          If a ``Window`` represents multiple windows, the value is calculated as the total window area for any operable windows divided by the total window area.
-         The total open window area for natural ventilation is calculated using A) the operable fraction, B) the assumption that 50% of the area of operable windows can be open, and C) the assumption that 20% of that openable area is actually opened by occupants whenever outdoor conditions are favorable for cooling.
+         The total open window area for natural ventilation is calculated using A) the operable fraction, B) the assumption that 50% of the area of operable windows can be open, and C) the assumption that 20% of that openable area is actually opened by occupants.
          See additional inputs in :ref:`natural_ventilation`.
   .. [#] AttachedToWall must reference a ``Wall`` or ``FoundationWall``.